Guide

 Flightradar24, FlightAware, and similar apps let you track flights on your phone or tablet.
 Great for checking a specific flight, but not ideal as a permanent desk display.

 With a Raspberry Pi and a small screen, you can run open-source flight-tracking software.
-Flexible and educational, but requires setup, maintenance, and often shows a raw map view rather than a clean clock-style display.
+Flexible and educational, but requires setup and ongoing maintenance.

 LED panels

-Matrix LED panels can show flight data in a minimal, geeky style.
-Often paired with Raspberry Pi or Arduino projects.
-Very customisable but more of a hobby build than a polished product.
+Matrix LED panels can show flight data in a minimal style.
+Often paired with Raspberry Pi or Arduino projects - very customisable but more of a hobby build.

 Dedicated displays